 The HPRA has been working closely with medical device users in hospitals and community settings to drive quality improvement in medical device safety.
 The approach has focused on three inter-related areas:

 - the development of the role of ‘designated person / vigilance officer’

 - the encouragement of user reporting.

-To assist in the encouragement of user reporting of medical device adverse events, the HPRA, together with the HSE, also developed a Step-by Step Guide, detailing when and how to report a medical device adverse incident.
+To promote user reporting of medical device adverse events, the HPRA, together with the HSE, have developed a Step-by Step Guide, detailing when and how to report a medical device adverse incident.